AP-Atul/Internship-Project/README.md

 # Execution
   a.
 Create a mysql database having username = root and password = root (or change it in index.js)

-     1. import the db.sql to create a database.
+  1. Import the priish.sql to create a database. (priish here is the company name)

   b.
 Start with the server